 You’re going to want some sort of cover up for your bathing suit.
 It can be a bit of walk to the pool from your room depending on where you’re staying.
 Also, most of the food will be inside in the air conditioning, as well as the gift shops.
 I prefer a light sundress to throw on over my bathing suit.
 While Shaun packs a swim shirt to avoid that wet, stretched-out, t-shirt feeling.

 Once again you’re going to want to go with easy-on, easy-off here too.
 Sandals and flip flops are great for walking back and forth to the pool.
 Shaun once again has his trusty Crocs on these days.
 Pick shoes that will do good when wet and won’t have you slippin’ and slidin’ all over the pool deck.

 Keep accessories on these days to a minimum.
 Disney provides towels at all its pools so leave those at home, especially if you’re flying.
 I like a big sunhat to keep my face shaded while lounging by the pool.
-And you may want a book or puzzle to keep you entertained.
 Once again don’t forget the sunscreen and sunglasses!

 Visiting Disney Springs or Other Resorts

 Here is your opportunity to wear that new dress you’ve been dying to debut.
 I usually dress up a little when we’re headed to Disney Springs or hopping around the resorts.
 These are the days were having nicer dinners and strolling through stores.
 Here’s what to pack for Disney Springs or Resort Hopping: